esccode/esccode.github.io/privacy-policy.md

 ## Collection of Routine Information

-Domain `esccode.pl` is forwarded to `GitHub.com` and  is hosted by "GitHub, Inc." @esccode as user of `GitHub.com` personaly takes your privacy seriously and do not collect any your personal data.
+Domain `esccode.pl` is forwarded to `GitHub.com` and  is hosted by `GitHub, Inc`. @esccode as a user of `GitHub.com` personaly takes your privacy seriously and do not collect any your personal data.
 To better protect your privacy @esccode provide this *Privacy Policy* notice explaining the way your personal information is collected and used.

 ## Cookies